pjcjonas/CoffeeMachine/README.md

 # Interfaces - Coffee Style
-This is a very basic template the illustrates the use of Interfaces.
+This is a template that illustrates the use of Interfaces.
 PHP Interfaces are basically templates of methods that are required for a class.

 ## Example
 ```php